-Proof of \Cref{thm:worlds}: \begin{proof} By assumption, the analysis with $\ana_B$ already produces only sound contracts for branching-free functions.
-This property remains even with worlds, as worlds do not differ from \sabsstate s in the case of branching-free functions.
-Furthermore, for branching programs, the computed worlds will have correct pre- and postconditions if no shared learning happens as the world is then again the same as a set of \sabsstate s with the same precondition (cf. \Cref{world-pre}).
-As a result, the analysis can only produce an unsound contract if the shared learning step breaks soundness.
-However, by \Cref{thm:soundlearn}, shared learning preserves soundness for traces $t\in T$ unrelated to the most recent symbolic execution step.
-Furthermore, shared learning also guarantees that the symbolic execution step also preserves soundness for any equivalent extended trace $t\in T_\mathit{new}$.
-As a result, any contract computed by $\ana_B'$ is by construction sound. \end{proof}
+Proof of \Cref{thm:worlds}: \begin{proof} By assumption, the analysis with $\ana_{B,\abs}$ already produces only sound contracts for branching-free functions.
+This property remains even with worlds, as worlds do not differ from \absstate s in the case of branching-free functions.
+Furthermore, for branching programs, the computed worlds will have correct pre- and post-conditions if no shared abduction happens as the world is then again the same as a set of \absstate s with the same pre-condition.
+As a result, the analysis can only produce an unsound contract if the shared abduction step breaks soundness.
+However, by \Cref{thm:soundlearn}, shared abduction preserves soundness for traces $t\in T$ unrelated to the most recent symbolic execution step.
+Furthermore, shared abduction also guarantees that the symbolic execution step also preserves soundness for any equivalent extended trace $t\in T_\mathit{new}$.
+As a result, any contract computed by $\ana_{B,\abs}'$ is by construction sound. \end{proof}